-Coming-of-age story meets retro road movie meets horror gore-a-thon, Bones and All marks the cinematic reunion of leading man Timothée Chalamet (Don't Look Up, Dune) and Italian filmmaker Luca Guadagnino, who directed the actor to his first Oscar nomination in Call Me By Your Name.
+A coming-of-age story meets a retro road movie meets a horror gore-a-thon, Bones and All marks the cinematic reunion of leading man Timothée Chalamet (Don't Look Up, Dune) and Italian filmmaker Luca Guadagnino, who directed the actor to his first Oscar nomination in Call Me By Your Name.
 Instead of 1980s Italy, however, it's '80s America and instead of leisurely summer days spent eating peaches, it's tense nights spent eating, uh, people.
-(Ironically, despite the subject matter, Armie Hammer was not included in the project.)
+(Despite the subject matter, Armie Hammer was not included in the project.)

 An adaptation of the 2015 novel of the same name by Camille DeAngelis, the film joins Chalamet with rising star Taylor Russell (Waves, Netflix's Lost in Space) as a young cannibalistic couple embarking on a road trip across the Reagan-era American Midwest.
 It's at times gorgeous, at times goofy and at times gory—just like regular growing up, right?

-But if you want to enjoy this Chalamet title from your own home, here's all of the Bones and All streaming info you need.
+But if you want to enjoy this buzzy Chalamet title from your own home, here is all of the Bones and All streaming info you need.

 Is 'Bones and All' streaming?